• As low as $2,881/Night

 Outdoor-

-Remember that before the advent of air conditioning, Charlestonians tended to congregate on their porches to socialize and spend time to savor a cool sea breeze.
+Remember that before the advent of air conditioning, Charlestonians tended to congregate on their porches to socialize and spend time to appreciate a cool sea breeze.
 There are rocking chairs on the porch making it a great place to relax with a book while watching the happenings on Cannon Street.
 But you do not have to settle for just one porch.. you have a rear porch and a shared patio to enjoy as well.
-The patio has a lounge chair couch with a Big Green Egg grille with all silverware and charcoal included.
+The patio has a lounge chair couch with a Big Green Egg grille with all silverware and charcoal supplied.

 Guest Access: